Vamsi995/Vamsi995.github.io/_research/ParaphraseGen.md

     howpublished = {\url{https://github.com/Vamsi995/Paraphrase-Generator}},
 }
 ```
-List of publications using Paraphrase-Generator:
+List of publications using Paraphrase-Generator (please open a pull request to add missing entries):

 [DeepA2: A Modular Framework for Deep Argument Analysis